SimonTommerup/02456-deep-learning-rl/README.md

 # 02456-deep-learning-rl
 Project in Reinforcement Learning for DTU course Deep Learning 02456

 Project synopsis.
-Deadline: Wednesday 2020-11-04.
+Deadline: Wednesday November 4th.
 The synopsis should be approximately half a page  and maximum one page with a project title, motivation, background, milestones and references.
 It is important that the plan is realistic.